Senedd: Turnout

 Voter turnout at Senedd elections has been traditionally lower than UK general elections.
 No election since devolution began has hit 50% turnout, with the 2021 election being the highest at 46.6%.
 In their 2004 paper Turnout, Participation and Legitimacy in Post-Devolution Wales, academics Roger Awan-Scully, Richard Wyn Jones and Dafydd Trystan Davies identified three potential reasons for this: antipathy to the Welsh institutions, apathy to the Welsh institutions or apathy to politics more generally.
 They suggested apathy – in Wales and to politics in general – is the most likely reason.

 Following the 2021 election, Dr Jac Larner, a politics lecturer at Cardiff University and an investigator for the Welsh election survey, said the lower turnout figures in Wales did not necessarily reflect a lack of perceived importance in the Senedd.
 He told BBC News: "We know from research that low voter turnout is actually a lot do to with people thinking they can't win in a devolved election, so they don't bother going to vote.
 That's different to a general election where, in Wales, Labour are still more likely to win a majority of seats, but at the UK level it's far more competitive."
 He compared turnout in Wales to turnout for Scottish Parliament elections, which is significantly higher: "Scotland is in quite a unique political position at the moment, where the single most salient issue and the biggest cleavage in society – the issue of independence – basically is going to be determined by what happens at the Holyrood elections.
 Part of it is this idea of interest – there has always been more interest in the idea of a Scottish Parliament, the Scottish Parliament has always been more powerful than the Senedd, even going back to 1999."

 Current composition

 Government formation

 Welsh Labour won 30 seats out of 60 in the 2021 Senedd elections.
 On 9 May 2021 the First Minister, Mark Drakeford MS said "We have demonstrated over a number of governments that you can govern successfully on 30 seats, but I'm open to working with any party where there is common ground between us."

-On 22 November a deal between Welsh Labour and Plaid Cymru was announced.
-This is not a formal coalition and will not see Plaid Cymru MSs take up Minister or Deputy Minister Posts.
-However, Plaid Cymru will be able to appoint special advisors to the Welsh Government.
-The deal will last for three years.
+On 22 November 2021, a deal between Welsh Labour and Plaid Cymru was announced.
+The agreement was not one which saw Plaid Cymru entering a coalition in government with Labour, with Plaid Cymru MSs remaining in opposition.
+However, Plaid Cymru were able to appoint special advisors to the Welsh Government in a deal which was designed to last for three years.
+On 17 May 2024, Plaid Cymru announced it would uniliaterally exit the agreement due to concerns with the Labour government's ethics.